 The restaurant has a formal ambience with floor to ceiling windows that overlook the lovely gardens.
 You can’t take your dog there but you can dine on the same menu in the lounge with your pooch to hand.

 They do a lovely afternoon tea and great home-made cakes.

 Yes and it is free throughout

 A deluxe Super King bedroom from £149 including breakfast

 The forest is at your feet and livestock loiter everywhere.
-Horses have free reign around here and so do donkeys and deer.
+New Forest ponies have free reign around here and so do donkeys and deer.
 There are so many trails, you could spend many a hiking hour spotting badgers, foxes and deer.